cc-hpc-itwm/Fed-DART/readme.md

 taskResult = manager.getTaskResult(task_name) #return all results which are currently available

 ```
-To excute this function we will look now on client side into the file client_learning and the two functions
+To execute this function we will now look on client side in the file client1/client_learning and the two functions
-init und learn.
-To use this function together with feddart you must decorate them with @feddart.
+init and learn.
+To use these functions together with feddart you must decorate them with @feddart.
-The init function has no return.
+The init function has no return value.
 If an exception is thrown during the init task it will be automatically returned.

 ```python
 from feddart.messageTranslator import feddart